 The state-specific attributable fractions did not change.
 The reason is that the incident rate is applied uniformly across the state (spatially), thus the total asthma cases and total attributable cases will change with equal proportion when applying the new asthma incidence rate but not the attributable fraction.
 The attributable fraction is a function of CRF and exposure estimate regardless of the IR.
 Had we applied an incidence rate based on other factors like age, gender, race, income group, then the attributable fraction across the state would differ since the change won’t in incidence rate won’t be uniform within the state.

-The percentage of all asthma cases has a J shaped distribution when examining income groups.
+The percentage of all asthma cases has a U shaped distribution when examining income groups.
 The lowest income group had the highest % then drops and rises again with the highest income group.

 Explore why the U shaped distribution is shown among attributable fraction for income groups.

+Conclusions

 Tables